jperov/Hat-Sale-Section-Analysis/ReadMe.md

 ),

--- We then gather the total number of tickets containing 2+ sale hats per store and day.
+-- Next, we gathered the total number of tickets containing 2+ sale hats per store and day.
 Total2PlusTickets AS (
     SELECT
         Location,